jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 Which model is correct?
 The answer is "don't know".
 Some people may think the first one is simplier and simple explanation deserves more credits.
 But if you show it to a stock broker, they will say the second curve is more real if it is the market closing price of a stock.

-Instead, we should ask whether our model is too "custom taylor" for the sample data so it makes bad prediction.
-The second curve fit the sample data100% but will make some bad predictions if the true model is a straight line.
+Instead, we should ask whether our model is too "custom tailor" for the sample data so it makes bad predictions.
+The second curve fits the sample data100% but will make some bad predictions if the true model is a straight line.

 #### Validation
-**Machine learning is about making prediction.** A model that has 100% accuracy in training can be a bad model in making prediction.
+**Machine learning is about making prediction.** A model that has 100% accuracy in training can be a bad model for making predictions.
 For that, we often split our testing data into 3 parts: 80% for training, 10% for validation and 10% for testing.
-During training, we use the training dataset to build models with different network designs and hyper parameters like learning rate.
+During training, we use the training dataset to build models with different network designs and hyperparameters like learning rate.
 We run those models with the validation dataset and pick the model with the highest accuracy.
-This strategy works if the validation dataset are close to what we want to predict.
+This strategy works if the validation dataset is close to what we want to predict.
 Otherwise, the picked model can make bad predictions.
 As the last safeguard, we use the 10% testing data for a final insanity check.
 This testing data is for one last verification but not for model selection.
-If your testing result is dramatically difference from the validaton result, we need to randomize the data more, or to collect more data.
+If your testing result is dramatically differenced from the validation result, we need to randomize the data more, or to collect more data.

 #### Visualization
 We can train a model to create a boundary to separate the blue dots from the white dots below.
-Complex model produces far more sophiscated boundary shape than a low complexity model.
+A complex model produces far more sophisticated boundary shape than a low complexity model.
 In the circled area, if we miss the 2 left white dot samples in our training, a complex model may create an odd shape boundary just to include this white dot.
-A low complexity model can only produce a smoothier surface which by chance may be more desireable.
-Complex model may also more vulernable to outliners which a simple model may just ignore like the white dot in the green circle.
+A low complexity model can only produce a smoother surface which by chance may be more desirable.
+A complex model may also more vulnerable to outliers which a simple model may just ignore like the white dot in the green circle.

 <div class="imgcap">
 <img src="/assets/dl/of.png" style="border:none;width:60%">